GHTaarn/History.jl/README.md

 introduced in Julia 1.9 use a different numbering convention than `History.jl` does.

+#### Unsupported Julia versions

+Because this package makes use of undocumented features in Julia, compatibility has been restricted to stable Julia releases.
+Use of this package with unstable Julia releases is not recommended and not supported, but is possible if it is installed with `Pkg.add("https://github.com/GHTaarn/History.jl#nocompat")`.

 ## Known bugs

 1. Commands entered in `History` mode produce errors when [Revise](https://juliapackages.com/p/revise) needs to recompile